zheka2304/innercore-mod-toolchain/README.md

 ## Working with Android Debug Bridge

 Android Debug Bridge allows this toolchain to push mod files to the remote device and to launch Horizon via USB cable.
-You can specify push path in the **make.pushTo** property in your *make.json*.
+You can specify push path in `make.pushTo` property in your *make.json*.
 When you run the appropriate build task (*Ctrl+Shift+B*), only the files that were changed are being pushed.

 ## Building and Publishing a Release Version of the Mod